 8. Attend Local Art fairs and Exhibitions

 Connect to your local audience by participating in local art fairs and exhibitions.
 Be kind to the people and talk about your journey of following your passion and showcase some best works.
-Distribute flyers and business cards with all the information about your offline and online ventures.
+Distribute flyers and personalized postcards with all the information about your offline and online ventures.

 9. The Power of Teamwork